chrisguest75/codelab_example/labs/build-codelab.md

 ### How it works
 We use the [Codelabs](https://codelabs.developers.google.com/) to build a base container, passing it into a multistage build that processes markdown files to build a final static hosted web folder in an nginx container.

+It requires the [process-labs.sh](labs/process-labs.sh) script to convert the markdown and copy across images, icons and append css.

+The processed output in the ./dist folder is then put into a container hosting static content (using nginx).

 <!-- ------------------------ -->
 ## Clone or fork the repo